sreeramracha/drumkit/README.md

 # drumkit
-This is drumkit wwebsite were you can play your desired tune with keys mentioned using keyboard or mouse
+This is drumkit website were you can play your desired tune with keys mentioned using keyboard or mouse